arpit0891/Plant-Disease-Detection-Web-application/README.md

 AI web application that detects diseases in plants using FastAi which is built on the top of Facebook’s deep learning platform: PyTorch.
-According to the Food and Agriculture Organization of the United Nations (UN), trans-boundary plant pests and diseases affect food crops, causing significant losses to farmers and threatening food security.
 The application uses open access repository for the dataset.

 Detection of plant disease through some automatic technique is beneficial as it requires a large